-There are two main types, soft tissue sarcoma and bone sarcoma.
-Under these main types there are about a 100 different types, types are based on the type of cell of origin.
+There are two main types: soft tissue sarcoma and bone sarcoma.
+Within these main types, there are also approximately 100 different kinds of sarcoma that are based on the type of cell of origin.
 Soft tissue comprises 1% of all adult cancers and is considered rare.
 Soft tissue can metastasize (spread) and form secondary tumors.
 Bone sarcoma is considered very rare with only 2,890 new cases diagnosed every year in the United States.
-Bone sarcomas are usually not life threatening and but can compromise healthy bone tissue.
+Bone sarcomas are usually not life-threatening but can compromise healthy bone tissue.

 How prevalent is sarcoma?
 Who is affected?

-In the United States there are about 14,000 new cases of diagnosed every year.
-15% of cancers diagnosed to children under the age of 20 are sarcomas.
+In the United States, there are about 14,000 new cases of diagnosed every year.
+15% of cancers diagnosed in people under the age of 20 are sarcomas.
 Over half of the people diagnosed with sarcoma are younger than 60 years old.

 What causes sarcoma?

-Although we do not fully understand what triggers or influences sarcoma there are a few contributors that have been linked to sarcoma.
-Long-term exposure to wood preservatives with chlorophenols, phenoxyacetic acid in herbicides and vinyl chloride found in plastics can elevate risk.
-There have been families with multiple cases of sarcoma and it is thought in those cases to be a result of a rare inherited genetic alteration.
-Some other known rare diseases have shown to have an increased risk in developing soft tissue sarcomas such as Li-Fraumeni syndrome and von Recklinghausen’s disease (known as neurofibromatosis).
+Although we do not fully understand what triggers or influences sarcoma development, there are a few contributors that have been linked to sarcoma.
+Long-term exposure to wood preservatives with chlorophenols, phenoxyacetic acid in herbicides, and vinyl chloride found in plastics can elevate risk.
+There have been families with multiple cases of sarcoma, some of which have been found to have rare hereditary conditions that cause an increased risk of sarcoma and potentially other cancers.
+Examples of hereditary conditions linked with sarcoma include Li-Fraumeni syndrome and DICER1syndrome.

 How do patients get diagnosed?

 Surgical biopsies can determine whether a tumor is benign or malignant.
-Tissue is removed and examined to make note of the grade (the degree of abnormality of the cancer cells) which can predict the probable growth rate and spreadability.
+Tissue is removed and examined to make note of the grade (the degree of abnormality of the cancer cells), which can predict the probable growth rate and likelihood to metastasize (spread).

 What is the treatment for sarcomas?

-Treatment options differ depending on the size, grade and spread of the tumor.
-Treatments range with surgery (most common), radiation therapy (before or after surgery or to shrink tumors), and/or chemotherapy (used with radiation, prior or following surgery).
+Treatment options differ depending on the size, grade, and spread of the tumor.
+Treatment may include surgery (most common), radiation therapy (before or after surgery or to shrink tumors), and/or chemotherapy (used with radiation, prior to or following surgery).